divio/divio-cloud-docs/how-to/work-with-multisite-projects.rst

 There are two ways of achieving this:

-* multiple sites, one database, one project, :ref:`multisite-single-project`
+* multiple sites, one database, one project: :ref:`multisite-single-project`
-* multiple sites, one database, multiple projects :ref:`multisite-multiple-projects`
+* multiple sites, one database, multiple projects: :ref:`multisite-multiple-projects`

 Logging in to multi-site instances